OpenSpace/OpenSpace-Docs/content/milky-way/all-sky-images/hydrogen-alpha/index.md

 :align: left
 :alt: Looking toward Orion from Earth, we see the bright, glowing areas of hydrogen-alpha light---wispy, orange gas with bright concentrations and areas of thinner gas.

 Hydrogen-alpha light looking toward the constellation Orion in the night sky.
 The large, round feature just above center is the hot, glowing gas around the blue supergiant star Lambda Orionis.
-Barnard's Loop, the large, arcing nebula is thought to originate from a supernova and is glowing from the stars in the Orion Nebula.
+Barnard's Loop, the large, arcing nebula, is thought to originate from a supernova and is glowing from the stars in the Orion Nebula.
 Several other nebulae are visible in this image.
 :::